Antarctic Circumpolar Current: Studies

 An expedition in May 2008 by 19 scientists studied the geology and biology of eight Macquarie Ridge sea mounts, as well as the Antarctic Circumpolar Current to investigate the effects of climate change of the Southern Ocean.
 The circumpolar current merges the waters of the Atlantic, Indian, and Pacific Oceans and carries up to 150 times the volume of water flowing in all of the world's rivers.
 The study found that any damage on the cold-water corals nourished by the current will have a long-lasting effect.
 After studying the circumpolar current it is clear that it strongly influences regional and global climate as well as underwater biodiversity.
 The subject has been characterized recently as "the spectral peak of the global extra-tropical circulation at ≈ 10^4 kilometers".

 The current helps preserve wooden shipwrecks by preventing wood-boring "ship worms" from reaching targets such as Ernest Shackleton's ship, the Endurance.

+The "State of the Cryosphere" report found, that the Antarctic Circumpolar Current became weaker.
+By 2050 it expected to lose 20% of its strength with "widespread impacts on ocean circulation and climate."
+The Weddell Sea Bottom Water has lost 30% of its volume in the latest 32 years, and the Antarctic Bottom Water is expected to shrink.
+This will impact ocean circulation, nutrients, heat content and carbon sequestration.
+UNESCO mentions that the report in the first time "notes a growing scientific consensus that melting Greenland and Antarctic ice sheets, among other factors, may be slowing important ocean currents at both poles, with potentially dire consequences for a much colder northern Europe and greater sea-level rise along the U.S. East Coast."
+The findings were bolstered by a 2025 study published in Environmental Research Letters.